 Section 10.
-Any person delivering a "commodity" as that term is defined by section 501.160(1)(a), Florida Statutes, or "essentials" as that term is defined by section 252.359(2), Florida Statutes, (hereinafter referred to collectively or alternatively as "essential commodities"), who delivers those essential commodities to a location in the area(s) declared to be under a state of emergency by this Executive Order, and when necessary to ensure that those commodities are made available to the public, shall be allowed to travel within evacuated areas and exceed curfews, provided the State Coordinating Officer determines, after consultation with the appropriate Emergency Support Function(s), that:
+Under the authority contained in sections 252.36(5)(a), (g), and (m), Florida Statutes, I direct that, for the purposes of this emergency, the term "essentials", as defined by section 252.359(2), Florida Statutes, shall be the same as and no more expansive than the term "commodity", as defined by section 501.160(1)(a), Florida Statutes (hereinafter referred to collectively or alternatively as "essential commodities").
+Accordingly, any person who delivers essential commodities to a location in the area(s) declared to be under a state of emergency by this Executive Order, and when necessary to ensure that those commodities are made available to the public, may travel within evacuated areas and exceed curfews, provided the State Coordinating Officer determines, after consultation with the appropriate Emergency Support Function(s), that:

-A. Law enforcement officials in the declared area(s) can provide adequate security to protect the essential commodities from theft;

-B. The weight of a delivery vehicle will not jeopardize the structural integrity of any roadway or bridge located within the declared area;

-C. Delivery vehicles will not negatively impact evacuation activities in the declared area(s); and,
+- A. Law enforcement officials in the declared area(s) can provide adequate security to protect the essential commodities from theft; - B. The weight of a delivery vehicle will not jeopardize the structural integrity of any roadway or bridge located within the declared area; - C. Delivery vehicles will not negatively impact evacuation activities in the declared area(s); and,